bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_testing.md

 For situations
-where interaction with random peers and blocks is unnecessary or unwanted, Bitcoin Core's regression test mode (regtest mode) lets you instantly create a brand-new private block chain with the same basic rules as testnet---but one major difference: you choose when to create new blocks, so you have complete control over the environment.
+where interaction with random peers and blocks is unnecessary or unwanted, Bitcoin Core's regression test mode (regtest mode) lets you instantly create a brand-new private blockchain with the same basic rules as testnet---but one major difference: you choose when to create new blocks, so you have complete control over the environment.